söndag 17 februari 2019

 This painting is still unidentified.

-This is a replica of an unnamed painting by swedish painter Einar Krüger.
+This is a replica of an unnamed landscape painting by Swedish painter Einar Krüger.

-This is a replica of "Timmerkojan" (The log cabin) by Edvard Bergh.
+This is a replica of "Timmerkojan" (The log cabin) by Swedish painter Edvard Bergh.

 This is a replica of "L'etoile" (The star - dancer on stage) by Edgar Degas.